 - Chop the carrots into strips or dice.
 Small carrots don’t need to be chopped.

-- Proceed to blanching.
-You can blanch small carrots up to five minutes.
+- Proceed to blanch.
+You can blanch small carrots for up to five minutes.
 The chopped ones, on the other hand, should not exceed two minutes in blanching.

 - Once done, let the carrots cool.
 Do not immediately put them in the freezer.
 You can submerge them first in a bowl of ice cubes.